pelican-plugins/linkbacks/README.md

 In order to avoid the repetitive CPU / bandwidth cost of repeatedly performing links parsing & linkback notifications, this hook only proceed to do so once, the first time an article is published.

-In order to do so, it uses a very simple and small cache that contains the list of all hyperlinks already parsed, per article `slug`. <!-- Note: alternatively, we could cache only article slugs and consider them entirely processed -->
+In order to do so, it uses a very simple and small cache that contains the list of all hyperlinks already parsed, per article `slug`.

 To remove a blog entry from cache, in order for the plugin to retry sending a linkback: